Google One: Storage

 The storage managed by Google One is used by Gmail, Google Drive, and Google Photos.
-There is regional pricing, meaning some countries can get storage plans for cheaper, and some more expensive.

-The storage plans offered by Google are:
+Price varies in different regions.
 Storage purchases renew automatically at the end of the subscription period.
-Users can upgrade their storage plan anytime, with the new storage tier taking effect immediately.
-Storage can also be shared with up to 5 additional family members, with each person getting the default 15 GB.
+Users can upgrade their storage plan at any time.

+Storage can be shared with up to 5 additional family members, with each person getting the default 15 GB.
 Files count towards the free default storage before counting towards shared storage.
-Many items do not take up any space: Shared files or files in "Shared with me" only use up the owner's quota.
+Many items do not take up any extra space: shared files or files in "Shared with me" only use up the owner's quota.
 Google Pixel phones up to the Pixel 5 allow users to back up an unlimited number of videos and photos that don't count towards the quota.
-Users of the Google One service also see an addition to their account's avatar icon of a four-color circular surround made up of the company's blue-red-yellow-green color, scheme to denote their status.

-On November 11, 2020, Google announced it would phase out unlimited storage from the "High quality" (renamed "Storage saver") and "Express quality" settings in Google Photos and Google Docs Editors file formats (except for Google Sites) stored in Google Drive.
-These changes took effect on June 1, 2021.
-Photos, videos and Docs Editors files uploaded before June 1 remain unaffected, while newer ones will count towards the user's storage quota.
+When Google Photos was announced in 2015 free unlimited photo storage was promised.
+On June 1, 2021, Google removed unlimited storage from the "High quality" (renamed "Storage saver") and "Express quality" settings in Google Photos and Google Docs Editors file formats (except for Google Sites) stored in Google Drive.
+Users have a storage quota, although photos, videos and Docs Editors files uploaded before June 1 were not affected.